 Note: All of these methodologies use the same data model.
 This is a decision on (1) how you want your app to look and (2) how you wish to architect your app.

-The ChartIQ SDK (zip file) contains two templates: template-basic.html and template-advanced.html.
-These are built using W3 WebComponents.
-They require JQuery.
+The ChartIQ SDK (zip file) contains two main sample templates:

-template-advanced.html is a fully functional chart and user interface intended for desktops and other large screens.
+template-advanced.html, a fully functional chart and user interface intended for desktops and other large screens.
 Use sample-template-advanced.html if you don't want to build your own user interface.
-Cut and paste the code into your app.
-Then, customize the look and feel with CSS.
-Remove any html that you don't want.

 sample-template-basic.html, a stripped down example.
 It is easier to understand how ChartIQ uses Web Components in this simplified example.